Substance Use

 Studies show that while alcohol does help healthy people fall asleep faster and into deeper sleep sooner, it reduces rapid eye movement (REM) sleep.

-REM sleep usually happens about 90 minutes after a sober person falls asleep, it’s the stage when people dream, and it’s considered the phase of sleep where restoration happens.
+REM sleep usually happens about 90 minutes after a sober person falls asleep; it’s the stage when people dream, and it’s considered the phase of sleep where restoration happens.
+This will occur towards the second half of the night.

 When REM sleep is disrupted, it can lead to: